threefoldtech/home/wiki/contribution/development_process_v2.md

 So issues with no milestones can only be in 1 condition: new and not sorted out yet where (repo) it belongs

-Why do we use these 3 generic milestones?
+##### Why do we use these 3 generic milestones?

 It makes it very easy to see what is new and what to sort out.
-It becomes a generic way of dealing with the funnel- basically: now, next, later
+It becomes a generic way of dealing with the funnel- basically: `now`, `next`, `later`.

 ## Branching